 ShipStation can send two types of customer notification emails to your customers:

-Shipment Notifications let your customer know their order has shipped, and Delivery Notifications let them know their shipment has been delivered.
+Shipment Notifications let your customers know their order has shipped, and Delivery Notifications let them know their shipment has been delivered.
 Delivery notifications are only available for services that include automatic tracking updates from the carrier.

 A valid email address must be present on the order for ShipStation to send shipment and delivery notifications successfully.